markgbeckett/jupiter_ace/getting_started/README.md

 While a stack is primitive, it is much faster to access than program variables.
 In FORTH, data is (usually) passed to and from routines via the stack rather than as parameters or variables, something that can be confusing to the uninitiated.
 FORTH has a common notation for describing the state of the stack: the value on the top of the stack is called TOS and the next lower value on the stack is called 2OS.

-Because the stack is so important in FORTH, the language relies heavily on Reverse Polish notation, in which parameters precede the procedures that act upon them.
+Because the stack is so important in FORTH, the language relies heavily on Reverse Polish Notation, in which parameters precede the procedures that act upon them.
 For example, in BASIC, you can set the print location on the screen using something like `AT 12, 14`.
 The equivalent expression in FORTH is `12 14 AT`.
 The parameters appear before the function (and there is no punctuation, other than spaces).

 If you can get past these idiosyncrasies, you will find that your Minstrel 4th/ 4D gives you lots of scope to indulge your passion for micro-computing and to create useful and interesting programs.